 As you can see in the image above, the click area of this product hotspot covers the full image of the product, as well as its price and the description below the image.
 It doesn't cover unnecessary white space, and it doesn't take up the space of other products.

-The first example that we discussed is quite simple; the product has a square click area, and everything fits perfectly inside its hotspot without taking up space of another product.
-But that's not always the case, as your hotspots will sometimes need to overlap.
+The first example that we discussed is quite simple; the product fits perfectly inside a rectangle and the click area is not taking up space of another product.
+That's not always the case, as your hotspots will sometimes need to overlap.

 We'll go over a few different scenarios next, but whatever the case, we just want to emphasize that there's no need to worry about hotspots with overlapping areas.
 They're not 'bad' and you certainly don't have to avoid them.
 In short, if the situation calls for you to create overlapping hotspots, then feel free to do so.